dotnet/arcade/Helix-Machine-Management/Helix-End-Of-Life-Process.md

     - Patching of Operating systems or updating of artifacts (tracked by https://github.com/dotnet/core-eng/issues/14605)

 - Contacts for non-owned parts of the process: For external ownership, who can we talk to?
   - For end-of-life operating systems, the release PM team owns the final word of when we can actually get rid of support.
 Certain operating systems can and will be maintained outside their publicly-communicated lifespan, usually owing to some important customer need.
-Contact jamshedd, rlander, and rbhanda for questions in this space.
+The release PM team is composed of Jamshed Damkewala (jamshedd), Rich Lander (rlander), Lee Coward (leecow), and Rahul Bhandari (rbhanda); contact them for any questions in this space.
 Some examples of operating systems we support beyond their normal end-of-life include Ubuntu 16.04 and Windows 7 / Server 2k8R2, but there will be more exceptions.
   - DncEng "matrix of truth": IlyaS, general SME : MattGal

 ### Process Inputs / Outputs